Isa2008/petition/README.md

 ![Alt Text](demo-pics-gifs/manifesto.png)

-*Who made my clothes?* asks about where our clothes are produced and especially from whom their made.
+*Who made my clothes?* asks about where our clothes are produced and from whom their made.
 This site takes reference to the Fashion Revolution.